roybailey/research-kotlin-springboot/rksb-api/rksb-api-blueprint/README.md

 _Nuggets of Knowledge and Thinking from last people to work on the project._
 _e.g. suggestions for technical debt reduction, simplification or enhancements_

+* TODO: update ApiBlueprintTest to optionally check for books
+* TODO: update ApiBlueprintTest to read the `blueprint.yml` and check count